subhashis2204/project-annapurna/README.md

 Features 🚀

 - **Restaurant Donation:** Restaurants can donate surplus food to NGOs through the platform.
--
-- **NGO Partnership:** NGOs can receive food donations from restaurants and distribute them to people in need.
+- **NGO Partnership:** NGOs can receive food donations from restaurants and distribute them to people in need
--
 - **Google Geocoding:** Integration with Google Geocoding API for accurate location services.
--
 - **Email OTP Notifications:** Users receive One-Time Password (OTP) notifications via email for secure authentication.
--
 - **Contact Us Page:** Users can contact the support team or administration through the contact us page.
--
 - **Authentication:** Implement authentication functionality to ensure secure access to the application's features and user data.
 This can include user registration, login, and session management, using techniques such as username/password or social media authentication.
 Authentication adds an extra layer of security and allows personalized user experiences within the platform.

 ## Tech Stacks 💻